lauraspaghetti/jQuery-validation-form/README.md

 # jQuery-validation-form
- A form validation made with jQuery in order to get familiar w the library.
+ A form validation made with jQuery to get familiar with the library.